-The Society for German-American Studies will hold its 42nd Annual Symposium in Indianapolis, Indiana, 19–21 April 2018.
+The Society for German-American Studies will hold its 44th Annual Symposium in Georgetown, a historic neighborhood of Washington, D.C., April 23–25, 2020.

 Symposium theme and how to submit a proposal:

-However, as is our tradition, we also accept proposals dealing with other aspects of German-American studies, including the history, language, literature, society, and culture of immigrants from German-speaking areas of Europe as they established themselves in and interacted with the situation and the people of their new homeland, as well as comparative topics with a German-American component.
+However, as is our tradition, we also accept proposals dealing with other aspects of German-American studies, including comparative topics with a German-American component.

-Please submit to Cora Lee Kluge a one-page proposal, together with a brief abstract, which will be published in the online program if accepted, of your proposed presentation, preferably in electronic form, by December 15, 2017.
+Please submit to Cora Lee Kluge an abstract of your proposed presentation (not more than 250 words), preferably in electronic form, by January 2, 2020.
 Include your paper title, your full name as you wish it to appear in the program, your email address, your complete mailing address, and your academic affiliation, if any.

 Email address: Cora Lee Kluge <firstname.lastname@example.org> Please include SGAS in the subject line.